See the revision history at the end (if you make it that far).

 [_] Block media elements larger than kB

 Now switch to the ‘Filter lists’ tab and enable only those listed below.
-Because this section is long, we won’t bother showing all the check boxes or listing all the disabled options.
-You may have to expand each section by clicking those little ‘+’ things to reveal all the options:Why does he say 'WE' when 'I' am the one doing all the friggin' work?!
+Because this section is long i’ll list only the filters we will enable rather then listing all the check boxes.
+You may have to expand each section by clicking those little ‘+’ things to reveal all the options:Why does he say 'WE' when 'I' am the one doing all the f'n work?!

 Plausible deniability.
-If i screw something up that causes your computer to implode, i can blame it on you.
+If i screw something up that causes your computer to implode, it’s your fault.

 Beginning at the top, WE want to enable the following: